fabricecordelieres/IJ-Toolset_PD-analysis/README.md

 2. A specific erosion is performed, using a 6 pixels neighborhood condition: only pixels having 3 pixels are retained.
 3. In some cases, several close pixels might be kept: in order to have only one point per group, the Find Maxima function is used to create a map containing only one spot per group.
 4. A tagged map (i.e. map where each object appears with an intensity corresponding to its ID) is generated, named "Tagged_junction_points".
-5. A table is generated, containing for each three point (ROI) all the parameters already described  in the [Data structure for output section](#how-does-it-work----ij-toolset--).
+5. A table named "Junction_points" is generated, containing for each three points (ROI) all the parameters already described  in the [Data structure for output section](#how-does-it-work----ij-toolset--).

 #### Step 3 - Isolate walls:
+1. The "Junction_points" table is selected and the coordinates of individuals three points is stored.
+2. The Skeleton image is duplicated and named "Walls_Raw".
+3. A multiple point selection is created, made of points having as coordinated the coordinates of the three points.
+This selection is enlarged to take shape of multiple circles that are then cleared.
+As a result, the skeleton image see its network cut out into segments, by removing all the junction points between three segments.
+4. A tagged map (i.e. map where each object appears with an intensity corresponding to its ID) is generated, named "Tagged_Walls".
+5. A table named "Walls" is generated, containing for each all the parameters already described  in the [Data structure for output section](#how-does-it-work----ij-toolset--).

 #### Step 4 - Isolate cells:
 #### Step 5 - Pre-process PDs:
 #### Step 6 - Isolate PDs: